Skip to content

 • Edwin’s Place — A mixed-use 126 unit, 100% low-income affordable rental housing geared towards low-income working adults and families from the community and permanent supportive rental housing for special needs homeless families and single adults, including homeless Vets.
 The housing development combines commercial and community facilities to create a community that invigorates the neighborhood, providing new jobs and business opportunities.
 Social support services are provided on-site and by referral to off-site community-based service providers.

-• Glenmore Manor Apartments — We envision a mixed-use, 233 unit, 100% affordable housing project for low-income working single adults and families from the target community; as well as permanent supportive housing for special needs homeless single adults and families.
+• Glenmore Manor Apartments HDFC — We envision a mixed-use, 233 unit, 100% affordable housing project for low-income working single adults and families from the target community; as well as permanent supportive housing for special needs homeless single adults and families.
 A significant number of units will be set-aside for very low-income seniors from the target area.
 The housing development will combine leading edge commercial and community facilities on the ground and second floors to create a Center for Innovation and Entrepreneurship which will energize the neighborhood, create new jobs and business opportunities.
 Social support services will be provided on-site and by referral to off-site community-based service providers.

 line650